 Alcona County is located in the Northeastern Lower Peninsula, in the heart of the “Sunrise Side”.
-Enterprises include: timber production, farming, recreation and tourism.
+Enterprises include: timber production, farming,

 Henry Schoolcraft crafted our name, as derived from various Arabic root words: